 Additional education may substitute for required experience and additional experience may substitute for required education to the extent permitted by the JHU equivalency formula.

-Classified Title: Academic Program Administrator Role/Level/Range: ACRP/03/MC Starting Salary Range: $46,560 - $64,100 (Commensurate with experience) Employee group: Full Time Schedule: Monday-Friday, 8:30am to 5pm Exempt Status: Exempt Location: Homewood Campus Department name: Earth and Planetary Science Personnel area: School of Arts & Sciences
+Classified Title: Academic Program Administrator Role/Level/Range: ACRP/03/MC Starting Salary Range: $46,560-$64,100-$81,650 Annually (Commensurate with experience) Employee group: Full Time Schedule: 8:30am-5pm Exempt Status: Exempt Location: Hybrid/School of Public Health Department name: Biochemistry and Molecular Biology Personnel area: School of Public Health

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the Talent Acquisition Office at firstname.lastname@example.org.
 For TTY users, call via Maryland Relay or dial 711.
 For more information about workplace accommodations or accessibility at Johns Hopkins University, please visit accessibility.jhu.edu.

 The following additional provisions may apply, depending on campus.
 Your recruiter will advise accordingly.